natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 ### General Anatomy
-We can decribe the structure of a Flip-Flop as follows:
+We can describe the structure of a Flip-Flop as follows:
 - The first D-latch that receives the external input D is called the **MASTER** latch, and the second D-latch is called the **SLAVE** latch.
 - There is an **inverter** applied on the G input on the master Flip-Flop, so the master latch receives or "sees" the **inverted**  clock signal.
 - The star ($$\star$$) symbol represents the intermediary output and its not observable outside of the system.